idec-teams/2025_Evolution_Suisse_2025/docs/project/plasmid_selection.md

 ##### figure escape mutations
 ![EscapeMutants](https://github.com/user-attachments/assets/5b1fa080-9f4d-4a72-bed3-0aadb15fff73)
-<figcaption>Figure 4:Schematic of escape mutants.
+<figcaption>Figure 4: Schematic of escape mutants.
 In the unmodified selection plasmid, the resistance cassette is under the
 control of only one promoter.
 Gene deletion (A), off-target recombination or insertion of an exogenous gene sequence (B) may lead to re-localization of a second promoter downstream of the cassette.
 This can lead to the formation of escape mutants.
 Escape mutants express GmR and KanR simultaneously and thus no longer need